SoftwareAG/cumulocity-python-api/docs/apidocs.rst

 the module provides two helper classes that take care of microservice specific authentication.

-The :class:`SimpleCumulocityApp` class should be used for single tenant microservices.
+The :class:`SimpleCumulocityApp <c8y_api.app.SimpleCumulocityApp>` class should be used for single tenant microservices.
 It automatically reads the microservice's environment to determines the microservice access credentials.

-The :class:`MultiTenantCumulocityApp` class should be used for multi-tenant microservices which need to handle requests for arbitrary Cumulocity tenants.
+The :class:`MultiTenantCumulocityApp <c8y_api.app.MultiTenantCumulocityApp>` class should be used for multi-tenant microservices which need to handle requests for arbitrary Cumulocity tenants.
 It reads the microservice's environment to determine the necessary bootstrap credentials and provides additional functions to